 Your home’s plumbing and electrical systems may seem as different as any two things could be.
 But there are significant parallels.
 Water enters your home through a pipe under pressure, and, when you turn on a tap, the water flows at a certain rate (gallons per minute).
-Electricity enters your home through wires, also under pressure (called electrical systems measured in volts).
+Electricity enters your home through wires, and potential heavy copper pcbs, also under pressure (called electrical systems measured in volts).
 When you turn on an electrical device, the electricity flows at a certain rate (current, measured in amperes, or amps).

 A replacement receptacle must match the one you are removing.
 If you have the grounded type, you must buy a receptacle that has a ground terminal screw and slots for three-prong grounded plugs.